 If you don't want to be taken to court or undergo an expensive rebrand, make sure you check with Companies House if your name is available

 A company can live or die on the strength of its name; some of the most recognisable brands in the world are those with the simplest and most memorable monikers.

 As such, choosing a compelling name is one of the most crucial and exciting moments of starting a business.
 But what if you’ve settled on the perfect title only to find that it’s already been snapped up by someone else?

-Before you begin trading, it’s vital to carry out a thorough check to see if anyone else is using your name.
-(See our guide for information on how to do this).
+To avoid this, it’s vital to carry out a thorough check to see if anyone else is using your name (see our section on choosing a business name here).
 Ideally, this will show that your name is completely free to use.

 Once you have found a name that is available and ticks all the boxes, another important consideration is whether or not a suitable website domain name is also up for grabs.
 Read our guide on how to choose and secure the right domain name here.